1. Home

 Overview

-While Alabama's passenger and commuter train services are currently limited, there is clear potential for growth.
-The state's reliance on Amtrak's Crescent Line, paired with emerging interest in commuter rail development, suggests that rail could become a more prominent feature of Alabama's transportation landscape in the future.
+While the state's passenger rail services are currently limited, there is clear potential for growth.
+The state's reliance on Amtrak's Crescent, paired with emerging interest in commuter rail development, suggests that rail could become a more prominent feature of Alabama's transportation landscape in the future.
 Overcoming challenges such as infrastructure improvements, securing investment, and aligning public and political will are critical steps in realizing this potential.

 Recent Articles